Family Law Glossary

 Family justice counsellors

-Government employees who work out of Family Justice Centres across the province and Justice Access Centres in Vancouver, Victoria and Nanaimo.
-Family justice counsellors are accredited family mediators, specially trained to help families with parenting arrangements and support issues.
+Government employees who work out of Family Justice Centres and Justice Access Centres across the province.
+Family justice counsellors are accredited family mediators.
+They are trained to help families with parenting arrangements and support issues.

 Family Maintenance Enforcement Act